 Skip to main content

-ICE maintains a Sexual Abuse and Assault Prevention and Intervention (SAAPI) Program that ensures effective procedures for preventing, reporting, responding to, investigating, and tracking incidents or allegations of sexual abuse or assault against individuals in ICE detention.
+The ICE Sexual Abuse and Assault Prevention and Intervention (SAAPI) Program ensures effective procedures for preventing, reporting, responding to, investigating, and tracking incidents or allegations of sexual abuse or assault against noncitizens.
+The program ensures compliance with U.S. Department of Homeland Security (DHS) Prison Rape Elimination Act (PREA) Standards, ICE SAAPI Detention Standards, and ICE SAAPI policies and protocols.
+ICE remains committed to responding to, reporting, and investigating all sexual abuse allegations received.

-• Subpart A: Covers long-term immigration detention facilities, which house individuals in immigration proceedings or awaiting removal from the United States.
+• Subpart A: Covers ICE immigration detention facilities housing noncitizens in immigration proceedings or awaiting removal from the United States.

-• Subpart B: Covers holding facilities used by ICE for the temporary administrative detention of individuals pending release from custody or transfer to a court, jail, prison, other agency or other unit of the facility or agency.
+• Subpart B: Covers holding facilities under the control of ICE and primarily used for the temporary administrative detention of noncitizens pending release from custody or transfer to a court, jail, prison, other agency or other unit of the facility or agency.

 • Subpart C: Covers DHS PREA audits and compliance.

-On May 22, 2014, ICE issued ICE Policy No. 11062.2: Sexual Assault and Abuse Prevention and Intervention (SAAPI Directive).
-The SAAPI Directive incorporates DHS PREA requirements applicable to ICE at the agency level and extends SAAPI protections to all individuals in ICE custody, regardless of whether they are in a confinement facility at the time.
+On May 22, 2014, ICE issued ICE Policy No. 11062.2: Sexual Abuse and Assault Prevention and Intervention (SAAPI Directive).
+The SAAPI Directive incorporates DHS PREA requirements applicable to ICE at the agency level and extends SAAPI protections to all noncitizens in ICE custody, regardless of whether they are in a confinement facility at the time.

 Facility Implementation